World Uyghur Congress: Objectives

 The WUC has accused former Chinese Communist Party chairman Mao Zedong of colonizing Xinjiang and reneging on promises to allow self-determination for the region.
 According to the WUC, its main aim is to "promote the right of the Uyghur people to use peaceful, nonviolent, and democratic means to determine the political future of East Turkestan."
 It has declared its intention to work with world governments and form a "peaceful opposition" to the policies of the Chinese government in Xinjiang, whose treatment of Uyghurs, it alleges, risk turning the region into a "time bomb".
 The first president, Erkin Alptekin, described the Han Chinese as "colonists who want to replace us with their own people and assimilate those of us who remain, wiping out our culture."
 The Congress has also said China is exaggerating the threat from terrorists in order to justify repression in the region.
+The Congress describes attacks by Uyghur separatists against civilians as justified resistance.

 The Congress, like the Uyghur American Association based in Washington, D.C., use mass media and their own websites in an aim to inform the international community of human rights abuses in the Xinjiang Autonomous Region.
 It has been described as "cyber-separatism" which is supported in part by wealthy Uyghurs in the Middle East.
 Some newspapers in Kazakhstan and Kyrgyzstan reprint articles from the websites in Uyghur and Russian.